 —

-Other brands under Lawer ownership not available at the tasting room include Three Coins, Hooker, Voodoo and Duckshack.
+Other brands under Lawer ownership include Three Coins, Hooker, Voodoo and Duckshack.
 The identity of all three brands are highly personal.
 Three Coins is named after a tradition Betsy’s father maintained when sluicing on the family’s gold mining claim located several hours north of Anchorage.
 He would place three coins into the sluice to gauge the pressure of the water running through the riffles.
 Too much pressure, the coins would wash away and so would any gold – to little pressure, then to much sediment would build up, also not ideal when trying to trap the gold in the riffles of the sluice.

 Hooker is not named after some of Alaska’s sordid history surrounding its gold mining days but rather refers to the hooker position in Rugby.
 And David was a hooker on the Duke Rugby team and so was Betsy’s father (while he attended Stanford).